moos/wordnet-db/README.md

 v3.0.1 -- this includes the actual WordNet tar file, which is unpacked at install time.
 There should be no CRLF issues.
 Uses build-in 'zlib' package, therefore requires node >= 0.6.

+v3.1.0 -- removed tar file, and refactored post-installation process to actually download everything.
+Updated to use WordNet 3.1 dictionaries.

 License
 -------